 Despite their name, wisdom teeth do not make you wiser.
 They don’t actually do much at all!
 If they move into the wrong position in your mouth, they can cause quite a bit of drama.
 In many cases, it is just better to remove them ahead of time, even if they are not causing issues.

 While wisdom teeth removal is probably not high on your to-do list, this procedure is actually very common and necessary.
-It is one of the top procedures performed at Valley Ridge Dental Centre!
+It is one of the top procedures performed at our dental clinic in NW Calgary!

 Keep reading to found out why wisdom teeth removal is such a common procedure.